blackbird38/tour-of-heroes-app/steps.md

 Why?
 Components should focus on presenting data and delegate data access to a service.
 Services are a great way to share information among classes that don't know each other.

 #### ```ng generate service hero```
+To learn more about providers, see [Providers](https://angular.io/guide/providers).
+To learn more about injectors, see the [Dependency Injection guide](https://angular.io/guide/dependency-injection).